Trying to find the BEST bird feeders for my backyard is challenging.

 The metal cage works incredibly well at keeping birds out except the very smallest.
-Don’t think that medium-size birds such as cardinals will be able to use this feeder.
-The only species that I have observed so far include goldfinches, chickadees, finches, sparrows, and small woodpeckers (like the Downy Woodpecker).
+Please know that medium-size birds, such as cardinals, will be able to use this feeder.
+The species that I have observed so far inside the cage include goldfinches, chickadees, finches, sparrows, and small woodpeckers (like the Downy Woodpecker).

 Nyjer/Thistle Seed Feeders (#6 and #7)